phoenix142/phoenix142.github.io/README.md

 <h2>Guild War (GW)</h2>
 <p>
 <ol>
 <li>GW is a collective gaming event in which a lot depends on the interaction between the players.
-Therefore, I entered the game during the WG - IMMEDIATELY look into the chat and the WG map, others may be waiting for your actions.</li>
+Therefore, if you came online during the GW - IMMEDIATELY look into the chat and the GW map, others may be waiting for your actions.</li>
-<li>Appoints champions and directs the battle Guild Master or appointed General</li>
+<li>The targets are assigned by the Guild Master or appointed General</li>
 <li>GW orders
 <ul>
 <li>Instructions are given in the guild chat.
 Directions in PM take precedence over chat.
-Obligatory destinations are indicated on the map</li>
+Mandatory targets are indicated on the map</li>
-<li> Do not attack without explicit permission in the chat!</li>
+<li>Do not attack without explicit command in the chat!</li>
-<li>If one target is indicated, we attack it and wait for the next one if there are no other instructions.</li>
+<li>If one target is assigned, we attack it and wait for the next one if there are no other instructions.</li>
-<li>if two targets are specified, we attack both targets, regardless of the result of the first attack.</li>
+<li>If two targets are specified, we attack both targets, regardless of the result of the first attack.</li>
-<li>It is FORBIDDEN to finish off on your own after an unsuccessful attack, unless the leader of the battle EXPLICITLY indicates otherwise!</li>
+<li>It is FORBIDDEN to attack again after an unsuccessful attack, unless the leader of the battle EXPLICITLY asks for it!</li>
-<li>Questions and wishes - in a personal to the leader of the battle Keep in mind that in the general chat your message may be shifted out of sight and unnoticed by the leader.</li>
+<li>Questions and wishes - in a personal chat/messages to the general of the battle.
+Keep in mind that in the guild chat your message may go unnoticed by the generals.</li>
 </ul></li>
-<li>If there is no explicit prohibition on this in the chat, then in case of URGENT need, an independent choice of the attack target is allowed in the following order:
+<li>If there is no explicit prohibition on this in the chat, then in case of URGENCY, an you can choose you own target(s) using the following order:
 <ul>
 <li>already attacked positions.</li>
-<li>positions where you are sure of victory or you can deal maximum damage.</li>
+<li>positions where the victory is certain or you can deal maximum damage.</li>
-<li>the number of captured positions in the fortification - move to where more are captured</li>
+<li>the number of captured positions in the fortification – chose those where more positions are captured</li>
 </ul></li>
 <li>An attack of one's own will be allowed if any plan is pointless.
 In this case, try to score maximum points based on your strengths and the strengths of the enemy.
-The choice of the target of the attack - see previous item</li>
+For the choice of the target for your attack - see the previous point</li>
 <li>If you plan to miss one or more days - inform the Guild Master or General for a replacement.
 When you return, please let us know for a return replacement.
 Skipping a battle, especially a transitional battle, is unacceptable!</li>
-<li>Sanctions for non-performance - deprivation of gifts, withdrawal from the ranks of fighters or exclusion from the Guild.</li>
+<li>Sanctions for non-performance – missing on gifts from GM, withdrawal from the ranks of champions or exclusion from the Guild.</li>
 </ol>
 </p>